reicalasso/beyond_transformer/docs/archive/research_summary_next_steps.md

 ## 1. Executive Summary

 This research investigates alternatives to the Transformer architecture, focusing on efficiency, performance, and interpretability.
-Our analysis covers established approaches like efficient Transformers, RNN-based models (RWKV), structured state space models (Mamba/S4), and novel architectures like Neural State Machines (NSM).
+Our analysis covers established approaches like efficient Transformers, RNN-based models (RWKV), structured state space models (Mamba/S4), and novel architectures like PULSEs (PULSE).

 Key findings:
 1. Transformers excel in performance but suffer from quadratic complexity and memory requirements
 2. Efficient Transformers reduce computational burden but may sacrifice some performance
 3. RNN-based approaches (RWKV) offer linear inference time with constant memory
 4. State space models (Mamba/S4) provide strong long-sequence performance with linear complexity
-5. Neural State Machines present a novel hybrid approach with potential for improved interpretability
+5. PULSEs present a novel hybrid approach with potential for improved interpretability

 ## 2. Current State Analysis